ISS Executive Director

 How to apply

-Applicants must submit a CV and cover letter explaining why they meet the above requirements.
+Applicants must submit a CV and a cover letter explaining why they meet the requirements outlined above.

-The preferred start date is 1 May 2026, or as soon as possible thereafter.
+The preferred start date is 1 January 2027, though earlier availability will be considered.
 The appointment is for a five-year contract, renewable subject to satisfactory performance.
 A competitive salary and benefits are offered.